chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Getting ready to merge
 ~~~~~~~~~~~~~~~~~~~~~~

-Before the change can be merged, ensure:
+Before the change can be merged, go through this checklist to ensure:

 - all design changes have been discussed
 - the PR has been reviewed
 - the contributor agreement has been signed